Anthony Seldon: Career

-Seldon's first teaching appointment was at Whitgift School in Croydon in 1983.
-He became Head of Politics and taught in the Sixth Form there.
-In 1989 he returned to his old school, Tonbridge, and became Head of History and General Studies.
-In 1993 he was appointed Deputy Headmaster and, ultimately, Acting Headmaster of St Dunstan's College in London.
-He then became Headmaster of Brighton College from September 1997 until he joined Wellington College in January 2006 as its 13th Master.
-He became Executive Principal at The Wellington Academy (a separate school) in 2013.
+Seldon's first teaching appointment was at Whitgift School in Croydon in 1983; he became head of Politics.
+In 1989 he returned to his old school, Tonbridge, and became head of History and General Studies.
+In 1993 he was appointed deputy headmaster and, ultimately, acting headmaster of St. Dunstan's College in London.
+He then became headmaster of Brighton College from September 1997 until he joined Wellington College in January 2006 as its 13th Master.
+He became executive principal at The Wellington Academy (a separate school) in 2013.

-He took a three-month sabbatical from January to March 2014 (leaving Wellington to be run in the interim by his Second Master, Robin Dyer, who as Acting Master, stated it would be "business as usual").
-Dr Seldon announced on 23 April 2014 that he would be leaving Wellington College in the summer of 2015, after nearly ten years as the 13th Master.
+He took a three-month sabbatical from January to March 2014 (leaving Wellington to be run in the interim by his second master, Robin Dyer, who as acting master, stated it would be "business as usual").
+Seldon announced on 23 April 2014 that he would be leaving Wellington College in the summer of 2015, after nearly ten years as the 13th master.

-In September 2015, he replaced Terence Kealey as Vice-Chancellor of University of Buckingham, the first private university in Britain.
+In September 2015, he replaced Terence Kealey as vice-chancellor of the University of Buckingham, the first private university in Britain.

-In March 2023, he replaced Emma Pattison as Head Master of Epsom College, following her unexpected death.
+In March 2023, he replaced Emma Pattison as head master of Epsom College, following her murder.
+In September 2024 he returned to Wellington College as the Founding Director of Wellington College Education to lead its development and evolution of global education, and to "shape and refine what education should mean in the mid-21st century."